 STEP TWO: PRACTICING VISUALIZING THE BARRIER :

-To use this strategy effectively, it is very helpful to invest some time practising the visualization technique you are going to use prior to when you think you will need it.
+To use this strategy effectively, it is very helpful to invest some time practicing the visualization technique you are going to use prior to when you think you will need it.
 This is because, simply, the more you practice it the easier and more effective the technique will be for you.

 It is also very helpful to imagine the image of the barrier (and ‘put it in place’) just before the start of your interaction with the difficult parent as it is more difficult to initiate the strategy in the middle of a conversation which is becoming/has already become unpleasant.

-Above ebook now available from Amazon for instant download.
+My ebooks are now available from Amazon for instant download.
 CLICK HERE.

 David Hosier BSc Hons; MSc; PGDE(FAHE)